 - Do this morning and night.

 Don’t squeeze or scrub blackheads!!
-As tempting as it may seem, this will only make matters worse and the potential to leave you with scars on your face.
+As tempting as it may seem, this will only make matters worse and have the potential to leave you with scars on your face.
 The best way to say goodbye to blackheads is by following a good cleansing routine (see above).

 Embrace Tea Tree Oil